frederic-perez/AmE-dictionary/data/idioms.md

 __Miss Right__ The perfect or most suitable woman to be in a relationship with or to marry. _If you’re waiting for Miss Right to just appear in your life, you’re never going to find someone you’ll be happy with.
 You have to get out there and give people a chance!_
 __miss the boat__
 __miss the cut__ In golf, to fail to match or better the score necessary to remain in the final two rounds of a four-round tournament, thus resulting in elimination.
-__miss the mark__ :two: To be slightly or somewhat mistaken, incorrect, or inaccurate. _I believe your statements about the city’s homelessness problem have rather missed the mark._
+__miss the mark__ :three: To be slightly or somewhat mistaken, incorrect, or inaccurate. _I believe your statements about the city’s homelessness problem have rather missed the mark._
 __miss the point__ :two::hammer:
 __miss the window__ Miss the window is an idiomatic expression that refers to missing an opportunity, often due to a lack of preparation or timing.
 It can also refer to being too late or slow to take advantage of a favorable situation, such as a job offer or promotion.
 For example, you might say, “I missed the window to apply for that job, so I’m out of luck.”
 __missing link__
 __mission accomplished__ :two::hammer:
 __mission creep__ The gradual expansion or widening in scope of a project, action, or task, especially a military operation, beyond its initial goal or objective. _Congress is wary of granting the president’s request for military authority in the region, fearing a repeat of the mission creep that plagued his last war effort._
-__mix and match__ :two: To put certain things together in different combinations. _You can mix and match any of the items on this table, so take whatever you want._ _The pieces in my spring collection were designed to be mixed and matched._
+__mix and match__ :three: To put certain things together in different combinations. _You can mix and match any of the items on this table, so take whatever you want._ _The pieces in my spring collection were designed to be mixed and matched._
 __mix apples and oranges__ To combine or compare two different things.
 __mix up__ :dart: __5__ _n_ A situation in which a mistake has been made, especially when one thing is confused for or erroneously swapped with another.
 As a noun, the phrase is usually hyphenated. _OK, here are your car keys.
 Sorry about the mix-up._
-__mixed bag__ :seven: A diverse mixture or group.
+__mixed bag__ :nine: A diverse mixture or group.
 __mixed emotions__ Positive and negative emotions that are experienced simultaneously and are often in conflict with one another. _I’ve got mixed emotions about starting college this fall: on the one hand, I can’t wait to start the next chapter in my education, but, on the other, I will be so sad leaving my friends and family behind._
 __mixed feelings__ :two::hammer:
 __mixed signal__ :two: A signal, message, or communication that has, or is interpreted as having, multiple, ambiguous, or contradictory meanings.
 (Often plural.) _I keep getting these mixed signals from my ex-girlfriend.
 I can’t tell if she just wants to be friends, or if she’s interested in getting back together._